-Bauxite is something of an enigma.
-It is the sole ore of aluminum, the basis of a multi-billion-dollar-mining industry, and the second-most widely mined of all metal ores.
-Despite these impressive economic and metallurgical credentials, few mineral collectors own—or have even seen—a bauxite specimen.
+What is bauxite?
+It is the sole ore of aluminum (13th on the Periodic Table of Elements), the basis of a multi-billion-dollar-mining industry, and the second-most widely mined of all metal ores.
+Few mineral collectors own—or have even seen—a bauxite specimen.
 That’s because bauxite, a coarsely grained, loosely consolidated conglomerate with a muddied, reddish-brown color, is, well, a bit short on visual appeal.

 Bauxite is a sedimentary rock that consists mainly of the basic aluminum oxide mineral gibbsite [aluminum hydroxide, Al(OH)3], and the dimorphic minerals böhmite and diaspore [both basic aluminum oxide, AlO(OH)].
 Lesser amounts of the iron oxides goethite [FeO(OH)] and hematite [Fe2O3] impart bauxite’s reddish hue.
 Bauxite is named for the French locality of Les Baux-de-Provence, where it was discovered in 1821.